tobymcclean/edge-inference-intro/openvino/openvino-classifying-images.md

 ### Load an image into memory

 We now need to load the image that will be classified and ensure that it is the right size and in the right format.
-Format example, OpenVINO models expect the data layout for an image to be channel, height, and width but images are loaded with a height, width, and channel data layout.
+For example, OpenVINO models expect the data layout for an image to be channel, height, and width but images are loaded with a height, width, and channel data layout.

-To dynamically resize the input image into the size required by the model we compute the dimensions of the models input layer.
+To dynamically resize the input image into the size required by the model we compute the dimensions of the model's input layer.

 ```python
 input_blob = next(iter(net.inputs))